-"On Sleep Out Saturday 2023, more than 1,000 teens, children and adults will spend one night sleeping outside in tents, boxes, or cars to raise awareness about family homelessness and funds for Bridge Communities Housing Program.
+"On Sleep Out Saturday, more than 1,000 teens, children and adults will spend one night outside sleeping in tents, boxes, or cars to raise awareness about family homelessness and funds for Bridge Communities Housing Program.
 And I will be one of them!
 With your help, Bridge Communities will house and provide program services to more than 100 families annually in DuPage County.
-Will you please support me in Sleep Out Saturday, 2023: Night of Hope: One Community and make a donation?
+Will you please support me in Sleep Out Saturday, 2024: One Night Outside to Transform Lives and make a donation?
 You can give at (insert your SOS fundraising page link here).

-Thank you for joining in the SOS movement to provide homes and hope for homeless families in DuPage County! "
+Thank you for joining in the SOS movement to provide homes and hope for families experiencing homelessness in DuPage County!